Las Comadres gallery

 Locally made, jewelry, art, pottery

 Taos’ only all-woman cooperative gallery.
-Our 10 artists offer an eclectic collection, including mandalas, cards, jewelry, watercolors, story tellers, ornaments, pottery, art mirrors, handbags, tin work, hand-made drums, and beeswax candles.
+Our artists offer an eclectic collection, including jewelry, gourds, watercolors, story tellers, ornaments, raku-fired and functional pottery, garden art, paintings, mirrors, handbags, tin work, hand-made drums, horseshoe creatures, cards, beeswax candles and fabric art including quilts, wall hangings, handbags, yoga bags and potholders.

 Our taos story